Palinody/K-Means/README.md

 # Convergence

 c++ generally converges with **more** iteration in a **shorter** amount of time than sklearn: (c++ n=14, t\~0.035s | sklearn n=10, t\~0.093s) for a similar result.
 The speed at which it converges can be improved with a different initialization technique.
 The current approach is to naively initialize the centroids to random points generated from a uniform distribution bounded by the min-max values of the training set w.r.t. each dimension.
-The stopping criterion also needs improvement.

 ## Ground truth data